ManiadisG/Customising-Tensorflow-2.2-Models/README.md

 ### Custom models with Tensorflow 2.2

-This notebook was written along with a medium post to adress some shortcomings of the -otherwise incredible- Tensorflow 2.2 update.
+This notebook was written along with a medium post mentioned in the introduction to adress some shortcomings of the -otherwise incredible- Tensorflow 2.2 update.

 It proposes: